trackingplan/trackingplan.js/README.md

 ### Other details

+- The Trackingplan snippet should be added before other analytics snippets.
 - The full snippet weights ~3kb compressed.
 - You can also use a Tag Manager to include the code.
 - If your site uses a Content Security Policy (CSP) you will need to: